Armenian genocide recognition: Finland and Sweden

 Finland has not recognized the Armenian genocide while Sweden recognized the genocide in 2010.
-However, in August 2022 the Left Youth Organization in Finland urged the Government to recognize the Armenian genocide.
-In June 2021, Finnish parliamentarian Päivi Räsänen called on the Government to recognize the Armenian genocide.
-In September 2005, former Finnish President Tarja Halonen visited Tsitsernakaberd.
-In February 2016, former Swedish Foreign minister Margot Wallström visited Tsitsernakaberd.
+However, in August 2022 the Left Youth Organization in Finland urged the government to recognize the Armenian genocide.
+In June 2021, Finnish parliamentarian Päivi Räsänen called on the government to recognize the Armenian genocide.
+In September 2005, former Finnish president Tarja Halonen visited Tsitsernakaberd.
+In February 2016, former Swedish foreign minister Margot Wallström visited Tsitsernakaberd.

-Finland and Sweden applied to NATO, of which Turkey is a member, on May 18, 2022.
-However, Turkey completely blocked the membership of the two countries.

 Poland

-Poland has a historically strong relationship with Turkey because its predecessor, the Ottoman Empire, had rejected the Partitions of Poland, and many Poles had supported the Ottomans against Russia on their quest to regain independence from Russia, Austria and Germany.
-Poland also supports Turkey to integrate further within the European Union, which Poland is a member of.
+Poland has historically strong relationships with both Armenia and Turkey.
+Historic Polish-Armenian contacts date back several centuries, with Poland being the home of a historically important Armenian diaspora dating back to the Late Middle Ages, which in 2017 was commemorated by the Senate of Poland, which expressed gratitude for its contribution to Polish culture and history.
+The predecessor of modern Turkey, the Ottoman Empire, had rejected the Partitions of Poland, and many Poles had supported the Ottomans against Russia on their quest to regain independence from Russia, Austria and Germany.
+Since the 19th century, both Armenia and Turkey were home to Polish refugees and exiles from partitioned Poland (see Polonezköy and Poles in Armenia).

+Poland, a member of the European Union, supports Turkey to integrate further within the EU, and supports Armenia's efforts for closer cooperation with the EU.

 Despite this strong Polish–Turkish relationship however, Poland officially recognized the Armenian genocide in 2005.
-Prominent Polish politicians such as Lech Wałęsa had urged Turkey to acknowledge the genocide, where he made his speech in Echimadzin about the genocide, calling it "the first genocide of the 20th century".
-The move was criticized in Turkey.
+Prominent Polish politicians such as Lech Wałęsa had urged Turkey to acknowledge the genocide, where he made his speech in Echimadzin about the genocide, calling it "the first genocide of the 20th century", although the claim is incorrect as the Herero and Nama genocide of 1904–1908, also recognized by Poland, predates it.

+There are several khachkars in Poland, commemorating the Armenian genocide, e.g. in Kraków, Wrocław, Łódź, Gdańsk, Białystok, Gliwice and Elbląg.
+In Warsaw, there is also a memorial to Hasan Mazhar, Turkish governor of Ankara who refused to participate in the Armenian genocide.